Graduate Study at Columbia

 Teaching and Outreach

 Another important part of the Columbia Astronomy Department's graduate school education is the development of teaching skills.
-After a year of apprenticeship, graduate students in their second and third year design and teach their own introductory astronomy lab for undergraduates.
+After a year of apprenticeship, graduate students in their second year may design and teach their own introductory astronomy lab for undergraduates.

 Additionally, graduate students may choose to become involved with our outreach programs, or with education and exhibitions at the American Museum of Natural History.